A VERY RELIABLE 3. CRU WINE WHICH IS EXCELLENT VALUE FOR MONEY

 My first visit there was in 1985, I wasn't particulary well-received as the owner was morning sour for unknown reason, but she became much more happier later on during visit, as she did find out that I knew a lot about wine.
 Since then, I rarely visited La Lagune, but it changed in March 2004, when I was accomodated at La Lagune for a couple of days by Union des Grands Crus de Bordeaux during primeur week.
 I met young and carismatic Caroline Frey by then.
 She's just started to manage La Lagune after her parents bought this property in 2000.
 Caroline has steadily pushed the quality up, bought some more land and made a lot of improvements.
 She also makes wine at family's other winery since 2006, Paul Jaboulet in Cotes du Rhone.

 In September 2013, Caroline Frey appointed a young qualified oenologist, Maylis de Labordiere, as new cellarmaster at La Lagune.
 She's not of Bordeaux origin, comes from Beaujolais.
 On my question, "why you chose Bordeaux and not Burgundy to work with wine", she answered, "many friends of mine told me to go to Bordeaux and take education there, as it is the best place to do it".
-It was very hard for her to start with so difficult vintage as 2013, but it's helped a lot to have such two fine vintages to work with following 2013 and be that successful with both.
+It was very hard for her to start with so difficult vintage as 2013, but it's helped a lot to have succeeded greatly with three excellent vintages in row following 2013.

 I've visited La Lagune frequently since 2004 and every year since 2010.

 Tasted in April 2016 and there were two blends to analyse.
 Usual blend, 65% Cabernet Sauvignon, 30% Merlot and 5% Petit Verdot was well-packed with fruit, very stylish, sappy and refined, silky texture, precise and well-composed.
 Excellent effort, close to 2010 and 2005 vintage in quality.
 Rated 94p.
 Blend of Cabernet Sauvignon from different parcels showed lot of acidity, more power and depth here than in usual blend Rated 94+p.
-It will be interesting to see, if some of this special blend will go into final assemblage and in case of yes how much of it.
+It will be interesting to see, if some of this special blend will go into final assemblage and in case of yes, how much of it.
+In April 2017 I retasted 2015 and was told that final blend turned out to be 70% C.S. + 20% Merlot + 10% Petit Verdot.
+I upgraded rating of this wine simply because it tasted better than those two cuvées from a year before!

-Tasted twice - last time in April 2016.
+Tasted three times - last time in April 2017.
 Consistent notes.
 This wine was really delicious with splendid acidity, freshness, very precise, enchanting sweetness, splendid balance, long fruity aftertaste.
 Lot of style here and this wine is great success for the vintage.
+In April 2017 - this wine had a pretty nose of black cherries, remarkable acidity, strong structure and long finish.
+A classic Bordeaux/La Lagune wine.
+Fail-free wine work.

 2013 La Lagune 89p (barrel sample)